avinash28196/Notes/React-Native/3-HelloWorld.md

 except instead of web things like <div> or <span>, you use React components.
 In this case, <Text> is a built-in component that just displays some text and View is like the <div> or <span>.
 ```
+### Components

+So this code is defining HelloWorldApp, a new Component.
+When you're building a React Native app, you'll be making new components a lot.
+Anything you see on the screen is some sort of component.
+A component can be pretty simple - the only thing that's required is a render function which returns some JSX to render.